 Getting a Diagnosis

 If you think your symptoms are related to depression, it’s important to confirm this with a psychiatrist at your local mental health center.
-The doctor can assess your biological, physical, emotional, and social histories to ensure your symptoms are not related to another issue.
+The doctor can assess your biological, physical, emotional, and social histories to ensure your symptoms are unrelated to another issue.

 Medical conditions can both cause and are confused with depression.
 Lyme disease and hypothyroidism are two examples.
 Living in a hostile environment, experiencing a recent loss, and having marriage problems are a few more reasons people feel depressive symptoms.

-For many, lower levels of Serotonin and Norepinephrine in the brain and gut are the problem.
-You can see why it’s vital to get an accurate diagnosis to ensure successful treatment.
+For many, the problem is lower levels of Serotonin and Norepinephrine in the brain and gut.
+You can see why getting an accurate diagnosis is vital to ensure successful treatment.

 Examining the Criteria